 In almost all cases, patients pay less — and often far less — than the publicly listed prices.
 While this practice is technically discounting, the reality is that many hospitals publicly list exorbitant chargemaster prices that often get negotiated down by insurers, the federal government or the patients themselves.
 While this practice may help certain patients, it also obfuscates what hospital care truly costs and threatens to keep overall health care costs high.

-The price transparency grade does not necessarily mean that a hospital that's graded B+ is cheaper than one with a C. Rather, it means its publicly listed prices are more accurate, which can better help you financially prepare.
+The price transparency grade does not necessarily mean that a hospital that's graded B+ is cheaper than one with a C. Rather, it means its publicly listed prices are more accurate, and so will be more reliable as you financially prepare for your hospital stay.

 Because we judged quality of care and patient experience to be the most important considerations by far in choosing a good hospital, we did not weight price transparency on our rankings.
 However, we think it is a consideration in choosing a facility – and, perhaps, in whether you negotiate any discrepancies between its listed price for care and the amount you are billed.